ltw-webdev-5/curriculum/pe-a11y.md

   - content: |
       ## Progressive enhancement

-      *Javascript is a powerful tool to enhance your website*
+      *JavaScript is a powerful tool to enhance your website*

       - What happens if it fails to load?
       - What happens if their ad blocker blocks it?